warkentien2/ui-engineering-demo/README.md

 5. Used a different font, explained on the [fonts file](src/assets/fonts/fonts.scss)
 6. First time with this version of Angular (only played with the old Angular.js, 8+ years ago):
    - so, not all decisions might be up to standard with the Angular community
-   - I might have introduced a few bugs.
-Happy to tackle them later
 7. I have a backlog of pending improvements for this code, but I had to stop somewhere

-Going Beyond task list:
+Going Beyond task list: (improvements part of this PR)

 - ~~[ ] use SVG for hero img // no color change~~
 - [x] Improve UI: use SVGs for search and settings icon